PeronGH/comp319-revision/Exam_Outline.md

             1. Independent

-               - Story should be self-contained

                - Minimal dependencies on other stories
+           - More flexibility on planning and prioritisation

         2. Negotiable

            - Details can be discussed and modified

            - Room for collaboration

         3. Valuable

            - Delivers value to stakeholders

            - Clear benefit to users

         4. Estimable

            - Team can estimate the effort required

            - Scope is clear enough to plan

         5. Small

            - Can be completed in one sprint

-               - Not too big or complex
+           - Allows for frequent feedback and adjustments

         6. Testable

            - Clear acceptance criteria

            - Can be verified
         *   are estimated using **story points**:
         *   Relative, based on team's perspective, not tied to time units
         *   are **criticised** for: